-Click this button to update the BASC20 values currently displayed by your browser.
+Click this button to update the BASC22 values currently displayed by your browser.
 With Auto Refresh ON, values periodically update.
 If OFF, there is no updating.
+Making changes to the page required Auto Refresh to be in "OFF" state.

 5.1.10 Virtual Points (VT01-VT24)